 The term fibromyalgia originates from the Greek and Latin words: fibro – myo – algos, which translates respectively to fibrous tissues, muscles and pain.
-However, for those who are unfortunately diagnosed, know it to be much more than this and experience a set of symptoms that correlate with each other, otherwise known as a syndrome.
-With all the new knowledge maybe it’s time for a rename – something more fitting for a condition that is so much more than widespread pain.
+However, for those who are unfortunately diagnosed, know it to be much more than this alone and experience a set of symptoms that correlate with each other, otherwise known as a syndrome.
+With all this new knowledge maybe it’s time for a rename – something more fitting for a condition that is so much more than widespread pain.

 EARLY HISTORY OF FIBROMYALGIA